ivonaaaa/Internship-1-Git/README.md

 # INTERNSHIP
 ## FIRST ASSIGNMENT

-The project consists of four distinct tasks, each focused on solving a specific problem in C#.
+This project is designed to practice using Git for version control and branch management.
+It includes four tasks focused on solving problems written in C#.
+Each task is developed on its own branch and then merged or rebased onto the main branch.

 ### Installation
 To get started with this project, you need to have the following installed on your machine: